dice-group/IGUANA/docs/usage/queries.md

 If the `caching` parameter is set to `true`, the queries are loaded into memory when the worker is initialized.
 This is the **default**.
-If the `caching` parameter is set to `false`, the queries are read from file when needed.
+If the `caching` parameter is set to `false`, the queries are read from a file every time they are needed.
 This is useful if the queries are very large, and you don't want all of them to be in memory at the same time.

 An example configuration is: